0xdefaceme/whitepaper/README.md

 contract uploaded to the Ethereum network gets assigned an address, that is generated using the deployer's address and a nonce.
 This address is then used by clients to interact with the contract.
 Today, Ethereum smart contracts cannot be changed in place [footnote 2].
-A contract owner's options are hence limited to the following maintenance schemes: (1) Opt to build an upgradeable contract using proxy-patterns or (2) deploy a revised version of the contract and inform users about the change.
+The options for the contract owner are hence limited to the following maintenance schemes: (1) Opt to build an upgradeable contract using proxy-patterns or (2) deploy a revised version of the contract and inform users about the change.

 Unfortunately, both options come with significant negatives: (1) An upgradeable proxy contract is inherently not permissionless and/or decentralized.
 Though